Geometric Art & Architecture History | Geometric Art & Design

 Paper

-A-format paper is not based on the golden ratio and is sometimes confused as being used for its design.
+The history of paper would deservedly require an article in itself and dates back thousands of years used early on in Southeast Asia, China, Mesoamerica (mulberry pulp paper) and papyrus (paper like material) used by the scribes of Egypt.
+In the 18th century A-format paper was created (devised by George Christoph Lichtenberg, 1786).
+A format paper is not based on the golden ratio and is sometimes confused as being used for its design.
 Designers and artists tend to think this way, that our work, materials and methods are in someway divinely inspired, needless to say in the early stages of ones career it's anything but true.
-A format paper is based on The Lichtenberg Ratio 1: 1.4142 (18th Century) whereby each paper size increase is half the area of the previous paper size. eg. A0 is double A1.
+A format paper is based on The Lichtenberg Ratio 1: 1.4142 whereby each paper size increase is double the area of the previous paper size. eg. A0 is double A1.
 The standardised ISO 216 (A format) paper system is based on this ratio.
 The Lichtenberg Ratios use with paper format design in publishing was logical along with being economically practical.
-The aspect ratio is retained when scaling up or down in A-Format sized paper, however it is not 100% perfect scaling in A-format sizes due to the ratio used (1:4142), there are slight adjustments used between A format paper sizes.
+The aspect ratio is retained when scaling up or down in A-Format sized paper, however it is not 100% perfect scaling of designed artwork within an A-format sizes due to the ratio used (1:4142), there are very slight adjustments used between A format paper sized artwork.
 For book publishing a B, C, Royal, Trade Paperback (TPB) or Demy (pronounced deny) format can be used as some theorists believed A format wasn't an ideal size for books, being too tall and narrow.

 Renaissance